10 Healthy Foods Under $1

 8. Bagged Baby Carrots

 Check out your local grocery store for bagged baby carrots.
-These small bags are often available for $1 or less and can stretch far.
-You can steam them, bake them, or eat them raw.
+These small bags are often available for $1 or less and can stretch a long way.
+You can steam, bake, or eat them raw.
 If you’re going to eat them raw as a snack, be sure to have something to dip them in for more flavor, such as ranch dressing or peanut butter!

 9. Bell Peppers